 Historically the Micronesian and Pacific Islander community in the United States has faced inequitable health outcomes, exacerbated by a lack of access to health care services and social safety nets due to their special residency status.

-Lahaina Phillip, a community health specialist for the Portland-area Micronesian Islander community, contacted Elena Illescas with Oregon SNAP-Ed, a nutrition education program of the Oregon State University Extension Service.
-Illescas teaches nutrition education in Clackamas County as part of a Spanish-language Cooking Matters class with community partners.
+Oregon SNAP-Ed is a nutrition education program of the Oregon State University Extension Service.
+Lahaina Phillip, a SNAP-Ed community health specialist for the Portland-area Micronesian Islander community, contacted SNAP-Ed colleague Elena Illescas, who teaches nutrition education in Clackamas County as part of a Spanish-language Cooking Matters class with community partners.
 Phillip and Illescas collaborated to design and deliver a series of nutrition education and cooking classes with the Micronesian community.